Avashist1998/notes/user_authentication.md

     - Server generates a JWT adn JWT is created with a private key on the server
     - Clients puts JWT in local storage
     - In the future request the JWT is sent in the head to validate
-    - Then the server only needs to validate the signiture
+    - Then the server only needs to validate the signature

     Drawbacks
-    - Token can be high jaked by attackers
+    - Token can be high jacked by attackers
     - They are difficult to validate